LL.M. Transnational Business Practice with Internship

 - International Business Transactions or Transnational Litigation (three semester units)

-Choose from a variety of elective courses in substantive areas of U.S. Domestic Business Law and International Law.
+You may tailor the rest of your academic studies by choosing from a variety of elective courses in substantive areas of U.S. Domestic Business Law and International Law.

 Elective Courses 1